-DON SCHLITZ HAS BEEN SELECTED AS AN INDUCTEE TO THE COUNTRY MUSIC HALL OF FAME.
-HE WILL BE OFFICIALLY INDUCTED IN OCTOBER OF 2017.
+DON SCHLITZ WAS OFFICIALLY INDUCTED INTO THE COUNTRY MUSIC HALL OF FAME IN OCTOBER OF 2017.

 Don Schlitz was born and raised in Durham, North Carolina.
 He briefly attended Duke University before moving to Nashville in 1973.